Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 1. A new build is started.
 You'll see a link to the new build on the top of the page.
 Click the link to watch the new build as it happens.

 # [GitHub repo](#tab/github/yaml)

-1. Are you creating a build that you want to deploy to Linux?
-If so, then change the `publish` command so that  `zipAfterPublish` is set to `false`

-   > **Why do this?** By default, the build template creates a .ZIP file for deploying to an Azure Web App or a Windows VM.
-   This change causes the build to publish a set of uncompressed files and folders suitable for deployment to a Linux VM running the **nginx** web server.

-1. Commit your change to the master branch.

 In VSTS: